-The MCAS was developed pursuant to direction provided by the Board of Port Commissioners, California Assembly Bill 617, as well as an extensive and robust public engagement process.
-Background is provided below and is followed by a discussion of the four broad objectives the MCAS seeks to accomplish.
+The MCAS was developed pursuant to direction provided by the Board of Port Commissioners, California AB 617, as well as an extensive and robust public engagement process.
+Background is provided below along with a discussion explaining the difference between various Port long-range planning documents and a summary of stakeholder engagement efforts to date.

-Assembly Bill 617 - Community Air Protection Program
+I.4.1 Assembly Bill 617 - Community Air Protection Program

-The California Air Resources Board (CARB) established the Community Air Protection Program (or AB 617 Program) in 2018, which tasks local air pollution control districts to work with communities to develop community focused emission reduction programs.
-In September 2018, CARB selected the Portside Community, which includes the neighborhoods of Barrio Logan, West National City, Logan Heights, and Sherman Heights, for air monitoring.
-The Portside Community includes Port tidelands between the Tenth Avenue Marine Terminal (TAMT) and the National City Marine Terminal (NCMT), commonly referred to as the working waterfront.
+CARB established the Community Air Protection Program (or AB 617 Program) in 2018, which tasks local air pollution control districts to work with communities to develop community focused emission reduction programs.
+In September 2018, CARB selected the Portside Community.